-The two cases for random graphs described in Proposition~\ref{ERcase} represent situations where for sufficiently large probability $p$ the clique simplicial set $K(G(N,p))$ and its image $\Gamma_\cC(K(G(N,p)))$ have no non-trivial topology up to level $k$, or the situation where the topology of $\Gamma_\cC(\Sigma^n(K(G(N,p)))$ exactly captures the topology of the $K$-theory spectrum of the category $\cC$ at level $k$.
+The two cases for random graphs described in Proposition~\ref{ERcase} represent situations where for sufficiently large probability $p$ the (non-oriented) clique simplicial complex $K(G(N,p))$ and its image $\Gamma_\cC(K(G(N,p)))$ have no non-trivial topology up to level $k$, or the situation where the topology of $\Gamma_\cC(\Sigma^n(K(G(N,p))))$ exactly captures the topology of the $K$-theory spectrum of the category $\cC$ at level $k$.

-\subsection{Feedforward networks}
+\subsubsection{Feedforward networks}

-Another explicit case we want to discuss, which will be especially relevant for the following section, is the case where the activated network $G'\subset G$ has the structure of a feedforward network, in particular in the form of multilayer perceptrons.
+Another explicit case we want to consider, which will be relevant for the discussion in \S \ref{IntegInfoSec}, is the case of a feedforward network $G$, in particular in the form of multilayer perceptrons.

 The topology of directed clique complexes for feedforward networks was analyzed in \cite{Chowd}.
 The kind of networks considered in \cite{Chowd} are fully-connected feedforward neural networks, that is, multilayer perceptrons.
 The work of \cite{Chowd} also analyzes a different kind of topological invariant, given by the path homology, but for our purposes it is the clique complex that is most relevant.